Flinders Island – what can I do when I’m there?

 For a more gentle amble along our coastlines try the Trousers Point walk or the Castle Rock track.
 Trousers Point can be walked in a loop if you use the Fotheringate Bay road, and offers mainly level walking with some gentle rock scrambling.
 The Castle Rock track is a there-and-back-again trail, and includes a lot of beach walking (top tip: time your walk to avoid high tide).
 Both 5km walks can be completed in 1-2 hours.

-Kayakers, touring cyclists, and rock climbers love coming here too, but it’s important to bring your own gear as it’s not currently possible to hire any on the island.
+Kayakers, fisherfolk and rock climbers love coming here too, but it’s important to bring your own gear as it’s not currently possible to hire any on the island.

 Arts & events